-Save money on your Travel Vaccines by traveling to Thailand?
-For many travelers from developed countries who aspire to see the world, one of the ‘to do’ items on their list is getting the proper vaccinations.
-In the States, our healthcare system is notorious for being overpriced, and many of the shots that are needed for travel to far away destinations are considered unnecessary or “elective.”
-Therefore, many insurance companies won’t cover them.
+Did you know that you can save money on your travel vaccines by traveling to Thailand?
+One of the ‘to do’ items on the lists of travelers who are about to set off on a trip around the world is getting the proper vaccinations.
+In the United States, our healthcare system is notorious for being overpriced, and many of the shots that are needed for travel to far away destinations are considered unnecessary or “elective.”
+Therefore, many insurance companies in the US won’t cover a number of travel-related vaccinations.
 The cost of these vaccines can really add up, but one way to help keep the expense down is to get your shots in countries overseas, such as Thailand!

 Medical Tourism in Thailand

 As we prepared for our Around the World trip, we knew that we were going to need almost every vaccine out there.
-When we priced it out in the states, it was going to cost each of us a couple thousand dollars; mainly because insurance wouldn’t cover anything beyond basic, routine shots.
-So we decided to get our routine shots at home (those that were covered) and get the rest in Thailand.
+But when we priced it out in the states, we realized it was going to cost each of us a couple thousand dollars; mainly because insurance wouldn’t cover anything beyond basic, routine shots.
+So we decided to get our routine shots at home (those that were covered) and get the rest of the “elective” CDC travel vaccinations in Thailand.

 Thailand was the first stop on our overseas trip, so it was a perfect place to get our vaccines since it was at the beginning of the trip.
 We did our research well in advance so that we knew exactly what shots were needed for the countries that we plan to visit in the coming years, and we found a hospital in Bangkok that offered what we needed.